 - Psychologists can be helpful in supporting you and your child.
 Even if your child has not been referred for therapy, you may want to consider this as part of your child’s treatment.

 - The role of a psychologist often extends beyond therapy.
 For example, a psychologist can be helpful in coordinating care, thinking through new approaches/treatments, monitoring progress, and providing guidance and support to schools.

 - Don’t be shy about asking your child’s psychologist about ways you can help support your child with the new skills they are learning.

 - Psychologists often say it’s better for your child to get up and get moving each day because too much resting makes things worse.
-But, as a parent, it’s hard to know when your child does need to rest and when you should push them to be more active.
+But, as a caregiver, it’s hard to know when your child does need to rest and when you should push them to be more active.
 Ask for advice on how to best strike this balance.

 - Request a short letter or medical note from your child’s doctor to document your child’s pain.

 - Designate someone on your child’s team (pediatrician, psychologist, clinic nurse, specialist) who can be a primary point person to help coordinate care at school.